 Medical Cannabis Use & Drug-Testing Updates

-36 states are now enacting their own laws, and to complicate matters, many of the new state rules conflict with existing federal laws which govern cannabis use and employment.
+37 states are now enacting their own medical cannabis laws, and to complicate matters, these state rules conflict with existing federal laws which govern cannabis use and employment, plus government contracts.

 - Types of drug testing allowed by OSHA and which practices may trigger a citation

 - Medical use of cannabis: Federal ADA versus state versions of ADA laws